EthanJWright/vs-tasks.nvim/README.md

-  cache_json_conf = true, -- don't read the json conf every time a task is ran cache_strategy = "last", -- can be "most" or "last" (most used / last used) config_dir = ".vscode", -- directory to look for tasks.json and launch.json telescope_keys = { -- change the telescope bindings used to launch tasks
+  cache_json_conf = true, -- don't read the json conf every time a task is ran cache_strategy = "last", -- can be "most" or "last" (most used / last used) config_dir = ".vscode", -- directory to look for tasks.json and launch.json support_code_workspace = true -- load from a *.code-workspace file, if available telescope_keys = { -- change the telescope bindings used to launch tasks
     vertical = '<C-v>',
     split = '<C-p>',